Qumulo/docs/supermicro.md

 ## Step 2: Wiring Your Nodes
-This section describes how to wire the remote access, network, and power ports of your Supermicro node.
+This section describes how to wire the remote access, network, and power ports of your Supermicro All-NVMe node.

 **Note:** The two Ethernet ports on the back of your node (to the right of the USB ports) are unused.